ahm3dhany/IDS-Evasion/README.md

 ![gain_meterpreter](screenshots/Jenkins/gain_meterpreter.png)

-Again when we check Snort there is no alert.. so first we'll go back and check our rule.. we'll change the content value to "POST /script" (in  [jenkins_script_console.rb](https://github.com/rapid7/metasploit-framework/blob/master/modules/exploits/multi/http/jenkins_script_console.rb) module there is `"#{@uri.path}script"` that concatenate the uri & "script".. the uri in the rule defined as "/jenkins" which is not right in our case).
+Again when we check Snort there is no alert.. so first we'll go back and check our rule.. we'll change the content value to "POST /script" (in  [jenkins_script_console.rb](https://github.com/rapid7/metasploit-framework/blob/master/modules/exploits/multi/http/jenkins_script_console.rb) module there is `"#{@uri.path}script"` that concatenate the URI & "script".. the uri in the rule defined as "/jenkins" which is not right in our case).
 Then we'll go to snort.conf file and add our port (i.e. 8484) to *HTTP_PORTS* variable.
 Now if we run the module again, Snort generates the alerts successfully: